bezhermoso/taxonomy-bundle/src/ActiveLAMP/TaxonomyBundle/Resources/doc/index.md

 Steps:

-1. Add `activelamp/taxonomy-bundle` as a dependency to your project.
+* Add `activelamp/taxonomy-bundle` as a dependency to your project.
-2. Register `\ActiveLAMP\TaxonomyBundle\ALTaxonomyBundle` in your `app/AppKernel.php` file.
+* Register the bundle:

 ```php
    $bundles = array(